bparanj/crystal/electronics/design/InductiveV-to-VDifferentiator.md

 3. Applications:
    - Widely used in signal processing, analog computation, and waveform shaping.

-This experiment can be implemented in Tinkercad, where you can observe the input and output waveforms on an oscilloscope.
+you can observe the input and output waveforms on an oscilloscope.
 By varying the input signal and component values, you can demonstrate the behavior of the Inductive V-to-V Differentiator.